Are you an adviser? Go to Unbiased Pro

 When a loved one dies, finances are the last thing you should be having to worry about.

-If the value of the premium bonds is under £5,000 and you have the premium bonds account details, then you may be able to withdraw the money online.
+If the value of the premium bonds is small and you have the premium bonds account details, you may be able to withdraw the money online.

-If the investment is over £5,000 then you may need to supply a grant of representation (proof of probate) to National Savings & Investments.
+If it’s a bigger holding, you may need to supply a grant of representation (proof of probate) to NS&I.

-NS&I do reserve the right to request this for any amount, although it’s more likely for amounts over £5,000.
+NS&I does reserve the right to request this for any amount, but it’s more likely for amounts over £5,000.

 If you've enjoyed this article, you might be interested to know more about financial coaching.
 What is the difference between a financial coach and a financial adviser?
 We can explain.